LaxarJS/laxar/docs/manuals/widgets_and_activities.md

   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
   The [Bootstrap CSS](http://getbootstrap.com/css/) classes are made available by the LaxarJS *default.theme* to facilitate uniform styling across widgets.
   If Bootstrap does not suit you, feel free to use a different framework (or none at all) in [your own theme](./creating_themes.md), but keep in mind that this limits opportunities for widget reuse.
-  Similarly to controllers, all widget templates will be preloaded within a single JSON file when your application is packaged for release.
+  Similarly to controllers, all widget templates will be bundled within a single JSON file when your application is packaged for release.

 * `default.theme/css/shopping-cart-widget.css`